 Each year, NTF looks forward to the invitation from the White House to present the National Thanksgiving Turkey to the president of the United States.
-Carrying forward that history, this year’s turkey comes to the White House in the arms of National Turkey Federation Chairman John Reicks.
-John is the sixth person to represent Iowa at the event as NTF Chairman.
+Carrying forward that history, this year’s turkey comes to the White House in the arms of National Turkey Federation Chairman Jeff Sveen.
+Jeff is the first person to represent South Dakota at the event as NTF Chairman.
 He has the honor of presenting this symbol of Thanksgiving and reminder of the blessings of the nation’s bountiful harvest.
 Recent custom has the president “pardoning” the turkey he receives.

 2013 National Thanksgiving Turkey "Popcorn" has the North Portico to himself in the minutes before the President of the United States steps to the podium.